-In October 2011, Johnson was elected treasurer of the AFT Educational Foundation and chair of the AFT Benefit Trust.
-Two months prior, she was elected as a vice president of the AFL-CIO—the federation representing 56 national and international unions, including the AFT.
-Johnson also serves on the board of directors of the Albert Shanker Institute, the AFL-CIO’s Union Privilege organization and the AFL-CIO Transportation Trades Department.
+Also in 2011, Johnson was elected treasurer of the AFT Educational Foundation and chair of the AFT Benefit Trust.
+She also serves on the board of directors of the Albert Shanker Institute.

 Johnson started her career in 1966 as a teacher’s aide in a Baltimore elementary school, where she earned $2.25 an hour and received no benefits.
 To improve the work situation of paraprofessionals like herself, she organized them into the Baltimore Teachers Union.
-In 1970, she negotiated the union’s first contract, highlighted by its grievance procedure.
+In 1970, she negotiated the union’s first contract, which was especially notable for its grievance procedure.
 That experience laid the foundation for Johnson’s union activism.
 Her efforts have helped the BTU become a lobbying and political force in City Hall, the Baltimore community and the Maryland state Legislature.
-Over the years, she also served as chief negotiator for teacher and paraprofessional contracts.
+Over the years, she has served as chief negotiator for many other teacher and paraprofessional contracts as well.

-Johnson’s political activism led to her being honored as 2005 Labor Leader of the Year by the Maryland Democratic Party.
+Johnson’s political activism led her to receive the 2018 Economy/Labor Service Award from the Baltimore County Democratic Party.
+She was also honored as 2005 Labor Leader of the Year by the Maryland Democratic Party.
 Ebony magazine also featured her in an article titled “Blacks of Influence in Unions.”

-Johnson received her teaching degree through the Career Opportunities Program at Coppin State University in Maryland.
-She has received numerous awards, including an honorary doctoral degree from Coppin State, a community service award from the United Way, and a volunteer service award from the Maryland State AFL-CIO.
-Johnson also has received the Albert Shanker PSRP Pioneer Award, and the Service Award from the Baltimore Teachers Union’s paraprofessional chapter.
+Johnson earned her teaching degree through the Career Opportunities Program at Coppin State University in Maryland.
+She has received numerous honors and awards, including an honorary doctorate from Coppin State, a community service award from the United Way, and a volunteer service award from the Maryland State AFL-CIO.
+She also received the Albert Shanker PSRP Pioneer Award and a service award from the Baltimore Teachers Union’s paraprofessional chapter.